Create regular mesh of points

 Details

-If neither template nor own_coordinates is specified, "HCGSN256" template is used to create the mesh.
+If neither template nor own_coordinates is specified, the "HCGSN256" template is used by default to create the mesh.

 The number n for controlling the mesh density is only an approximate value.
 The final number of mesh nodes depends on the exact shape of the polygon (created as a convex hull of the sensor locations), and is only close to, not exactly equal to, the number n.